In this article (clickable table of contents):

+If you don’t have enough amino acids circulating in your system throughout the day and your body needs to use them, it breaks down your muscle tissue to access the aminos stored there.
 Your body needs enough amino acids for muscle protein synthesis, not to mention enzyme and hormone function, brain health and your immune system.

-The essential amino acid leucine is integral to muscle protein synthesis, and ensuring that you have enough of this amino acid (along with all the essential aminos that your body cannot make on its own) will certainly support your training goals.
+The essential amino acid leucine is integral to muscle protein synthesis, and ensuring that you have enough of this amino acid (along with all the essential aminos that your body cannot make on its own) will support your training goals.

-As a result, prioritize your protein intake through your entire cycle – aiming for at least 20-30 grams of protein per meal if you’re under 40, and between 30-40 grams per meal if you’re over 40.
+Prioritize your protein intake through your entire cycle – aiming for at least 20-30 grams of protein per meal if you’re under 40, and between 30-40 grams per meal if you’re over 40.

 Because I tend to perform best an hour or so after a meal, I like to work out an hour or so after breakfast, and have a protein shake with fruit afterwards.
 Just like the protein from whole foods, a protein powder has to break down after you ingest it for your body to access the amino acids.

 During my workouts, I drink a free-form amino acid supplement Rock and Restore, which contains all of the essential and branch chain amino acids (including an optimal dose of leucine) to keep my muscle tissue fueled.

 In their free form, aminos do not have to be broken down, making them a great supplement to support you during your workout, and also help improve recovery.
 However you should not replace your protein powder or dietary protein with an amino acid supplement.
 I would consider that a “bonus” for workout purposes, but you still need enough dietary protein (which includes a protein powder that your body also has to break down).